skellis46/finger-pointing-moon/application details.md

 >The Academic Beneficiaries section asks you to summarise how your research will benefit other researchers in your field and – where relevant – academic beneficiaries in other disciplines.
 Academic communication and dissemination plans should be elaborated further in your Case for Support.
 Academic Beneficiaries is a section to complete within the proposal form. (p.58 guide)

+- practice-research scholars in all fields (emphasis on body-based/dance)
+- epistemologists
+-

 ### Other support

 ### Resource summary